ZSendokame/Dishook/README.md

 # You also have some values!
 webhook.json     # In case you have any error, you can check the generated JSON that the library sent. webhook.response # More descriptive, if there's any error.
-Do a try-except and check discord's response (Here is the error.). webhook.status   # Here is status code, if you search for it.
+Do a try-except and check discord's response. webhook.status   # Here is status code, if you search for it.
 Probably you will get information
 ```